-Where;
+Where:

-AQ^{1} = Total LSP AQs in current Gas Year AQ^{2} = Total LSP AQs in previous Gas Year mAQ^{1} = market aggregate NDM AQ in current Gas Year mAQ^{2} = market aggregate NDM AQ in previous Gas Year
+$AQ^1$ = Total LSP AQs in current Gas Year

+$AQ^2$ = Total LSP AQs in previous Gas Year

+mAQ = market aggregate NDM AQ in current Gas Year

+mAQ = market aggregate NDM AQ in previous Gas Year

+It is proposed that;
-It is proposed that this calculation is carried out by xoserve within 15 working days of the publication of the Modification 0081 data.

-The RbD Allocation Table will subsequently be amended to reflect the revised values which will be presented to the UNCC for approval.
+- Within 15 working days of the publication of the AQ Review Process - Publication of Information Report established by UNC Modification 0081, xoserve recalculate the Genuine Reconciliation Value using the above methodology. - 2.
+Where the value of the Genuine Reconcilation element increases or decreases, an equal and opposite adjustment will be made to the Theft value, which is the balancing factor. - 3.
+The RbD Allocation Table will be updated to reflect the revised values which will be presented to the UNCC for approval.

-Where the UNCC does not approve the amendments to the RbD Allocation Table, the prevailing values will remain in use.
+4. Where the UNCC does not approve the amendments to the RbD Allocation Table, the prevailing values will remain in use.